The story

 "Shedding his familiar manic mannerisms he gives a

-man in the grip of an idee fixe." - Michael Billington,
+brilliant study of a man in the grip of an idee fixe." -

-The Guardian.
+Michael Billington, The Guardian.